chitwan6804/AnalysisAndDesign/lab7/readme.md

 •	Therefore, the overall time complexity is cubic in terms of the number of matrices, making it efficient for moderately sized inputs but less efficient for very large sequences of matrices.

+## Problem 2: All Pair Shortest Path

+__Aim:__

+The Floyd-Warshall algorithm efficiently computes the shortest paths between all pairs of vertices in a weighted graph by iteratively considering each vertex as a potential intermediate node.
+It initializes matrices to store shortest distances and predecessor information, then updates these matrices by systematically examining all pairs of vertices, checking for shorter paths through intermediate vertices.
+Once completed, the algorithm provides the shortest distances between all vertex pairs and enables the reconstruction of the shortest paths.

+__Algorithm:__

+1. Initialization: Create a 2D array dist[][] of size V x V, where V is the number of vertices in the graph.
+Initialize this array such that dist[i][j] represents the weight of the edge from vertex i to vertex j.
+If there is no edge from i to j, set dist[i][j] to infinity.
+Also, initialize the diagonal elements (dist[i][i]) to 0.

+2. Main Loop: Perform iterations over all vertices k from 1 to V. This k represents an intermediate vertex in the shortest paths being considered.

+3. Path Update: For each pair of vertices (i, j), update dist[i][j] as min(dist[i][j], dist[i][k] + dist[k][j]).
+This step essentially checks if going through vertex k can lead to a shorter path between vertices i and j compared to the currently known shortest path.

+4. Iterative Update: Repeat step 3 for all possible pairs of vertices i and j for each intermediate vertex k.

+5. Result: After the iterations are complete, the dist[][] array will contain the shortest paths between all pairs of vertices.
+The value dist[i][j] represents the shortest path distance from vertex i to vertex j.

+__Time Complexity__

+Time-complexity is O (V^3).